oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 # Scope

 * This specification defines
-  - Data model and media types for Verifiable Credentials based on SD-JWTs.
+  - Data model and media types for Verifiable Credentials based on JWS and SD-JWTs.
   - Validation and processing rules for Verifiers and Holders.

 # Use Cases